bezebee/star-wars-hackathon/README.md

 # Design

 ### Typography
-The game development for the star-wars-hackathon utilized the Bungee and Nunito font.
+The game development for the this project utilized the Bungee and Nunito font.

 | Bungee                                         | Nunito                                          |